uwplse/analytics-data/README.md

 and update the commits to point to the data with the correct intermediate timestamps.
 Sorry for the confusion!

+**Intent**: While we know that each change that we found was in fact made on one of our users' computers over the course of the month, we do not have any guarantee that each user did not lend the computer to someone else, or demonstrate something to a student.
+We think it is likely that _most_ changes we find come directly from the user for their own purposes, but some changes may not.
+It is worth considering that when you look at the data if you see anything surprising.

 **Failures for User 5**: As we note in the paper, we could not automatically distinguish failures from user backtracking for User 5.
 So even though processed data is annotated with "success" and "failure,"